maykon/SublimeTnsNames/README.md

-# Sublime Text 3: TNSNamesORA Plugin
+# Sublime Text 3: tnsnames.ora Plugin

 Open your `tnsnames.ora` file quickly.

 ## Usage

  - Simply hit `Ctrl+Shift+O` (on Windows and Linux) or `⌘+Shift+O` (on OS X) to bring up your `tnsnames.ora` file
- - Or you can open it via `Command Palette`, hit `Ctrl+Shift+P` and choose `Open TNSNames File`
+ - Or you can open it via `Command Palette`, hit `Ctrl+Shift+P` and choose `Open tnsnames.ora File`

 ## Installation

 To install this plugin, you have two options:

-1. If you have Package Control installed, simply search for `TNSNamesORA` to install.
+1. If you have Package Control installed, simply search for `SublimeTnsNames` to install.

 2. Clone source code to Sublime Text packages folder.

 ## Settings

 This plugin has a three settings.
-If you create a file called `SublimeTNSNamesORA.sublime-settings` in your `User` package you can override them.
+If you create a file called `SublimeTnsNames.sublime-settings` in your `User` package you can override them.

  - `win_tnsnames_file_location`: location of `tnsnames.ora` file under Windows
  - `unix_tnsnames_file_location`: location of `tnsnames.ora` file under Unix